 - Eastern Kentucky University Board of Regents, chair

-- Northern Kentucky Area Development District, chair
+- Northern Kentucky Area Development District, member and immediate past chair

 - Kentucky Affordable Housing Coalition, founding president